- Engine Mount Structure Design -

 FEA Output for one load scenario

-Here is a picture of the mount shown above in 3D-CAD, for one of our cropduster conversions, still in the fixture, after being fabricated from 4130 steel tubing in our shop.
+Here is a picture of the mount shown above in the 3D-CAD view, for one of our cropduster conversions, still in the fixture, after being fabricated from 4130 steel tubing in our shop.
 The mount weighs 53 pounds, and supports all the FAA combined loads from a 750 HP, 1235-pound V8 powerplant with a comfortable margin.
-(The little hose at the front is for replacing the air and moisture inside the tubes with argon
+The little hose at the front of the mount structure is for replacing the air and moisture inside the tubes with argon, in order to preclude invisible corrosion from the inside-out.